 Unleavened breads have been survival food for millennia.
-6,000 year old pieces of unleavened bread have been found by archaeologists.
+Archaeologists have found 6,000-year-old pieces of unleavened bread.

-Yeast was not used for bread until the age of the Egyptians so if you were eating grains, they were either cooked in dishes or made into unleavened cakes.
-This was a good way to put back for hard times such as crop failures.
+Yeast was not used for bread until the age of the Egyptians, so if you were eating grains, they were either cooked in dishes or made into unleavened cakes.
+This was an excellent way to put back for hard times such as crop failures.

 Unleavened breads were brought over the ocean by intrepid explorers and used on expeditions.

-In some ways the settlement of Europeans in the future United States was fueled largely by hardtack which made it possible to travel and explore with some level of food security.
+In some ways, the settlement of Europeans in the future United States was primarily fueled by hardtack, which made it possible to travel and explore with some level of food security.

-During the Civil War hardtack was a standard ration for soldiers.
-Many a song during the war contained lyrics about this staple food that kept troops fed and moving under some of the harshest of circumstances.
+During the Civil War, hardtack was a standard ration for soldiers.
+Many songs during the war contained lyrics about this staple food that kept troops fed and moving under some of the harshest circumstances.

 Here are the supplies needed besides ingredients.